bootchk/solarRadioFirefly/readme.md

        - building Firefly with -DSOFTDEVICE_PRESENT.
        - adding components/softdevice to include paths (early so that nrf_soc_nosd/nrf_nvic.h is not found)

-To get those, build the libraries with
+To get SD compatible versions of the libraries, build them with -DSOFTDEVICE_PRESENT.
+There is little penalty for always building them SD compatible.